inisqbd3189374/note/README.md

 4. Participate in open source projects: Contributing to open-source projects can not only improve your programming skills but also give you exposure to different coding styles and techniques.
 This can be a great way to grow your portfolio and network within the industry.
 5. Seek feedback and criticism: It' is important to get feedback on your work and learn from the experiences of others.
 By receiving constructive criticism, you can identify areas for improvement and grow as a programmer.
 Don't be afraid to ask questions and seek guidance from more experienced professionals.
 6. Practice good time management and organizational skills: Being organized and efficient with your time can make a significant difference in your productivity and success as an engineer.
 Use tools like task managers, calendars, or lists to plan and organize your workload.

+# 2023-11-21
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress on the right things.

+Second, planning ahead is crucial for success.
+Make a plan for your day, week, or even month, depending on your project.
+Planning ahead will allow you time to think about potential issues and challenges, so you're better prepared to tackle them.
+It will also help to keep you focused and on track with your goals.
+ -- 213个词